volodymyrhudyma/blog/content/blog/yield-expression-implicitly-results-in-an-any-type-because-its-containing-generator-lacks-a-return-type-annotation.md

 `yarn add typescript@4.1`

-Restart the application and the error is gone as well.
+Restart the application and the error is also gone.

 Which solution is better?
-For sure, the first one, because it is generally not a good idea to decrease versions of installed packages, because you will lack the features accessible with updates.
+Certainly the first, because it is generally not a good idea to decrease versions of installed packages, because you will miss the features accessible with updates.

 ## Summary

-In this article we learned that the following error: **'yield' expression implicitly results in an 'any' type because its containing generator lacks a return-type annotation** happens because of breaking changes in TypeScript 4.2.
+In this article we have learned that the following error: **'yield' expression implicitly results in an 'any' type because its containing generator lacks a return-type annotation** happens due to breaking changes in TypeScript 4.2.

-We described two ways to quickly get rid of this error and continue development:
+We have described two ways to quickly fix this error and continue development:

 * Contextually type the **yield** expression - *recommended one*
 * Decrease the TypeScript version to **4.1**

-Make sure to proceed with contextual typing, since decreasing versions of installed packages is generally not a good idea.
+Be sure to proceed with contextual typing, as decreasing versions of installed packages is generally not a good idea.